This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Store covered and in the refrigerator for up to 3 days.
+Stored in an airtight container in the refrigerator, it will keep for up to 3 days.

 Ways To Use Leftover Ingredients